 Where an inadmissibility recommendation is made, the applicant may make an appeal against that decision within a timeframe designated by the Minister.
 The time limit for appealing inadmissibility decisions has been set at ten working days according to International Protection Act 2015 (Procedures and Periods for Appeals) Regulations 2017 (S.I.
-No. 116/2017), prescribing specific time periods for different classes of appeal.217 In 2019, the IPAT received 26 appeals against inadmissibility decisions.
-As of September 2020 the IPAT had received 6 appeals218.
-Data in respect of appeals for 2021 and 2022 was not available at the time of updating.
+No. 116/2017), prescribing specific time periods for different classes of appeal.251 In 2019, the IPAT received 26 appeals against inadmissibility decisions.
+As of September 2020 the IPAT had received 6 appeals252.
+Data in respect of appeals for 2021, 2022 and 2023 was not available at the time of updating.

-Under Section 21(6) IPA, a person who receives notification from the Minister detailing the inadmissibility of their case, at the same time receives a written statement setting out the reasons for the inadmissibility finding and informing the person of his or her entitlement to appeal to the IPAT against such a recommendation.
+Under Section 21(6) IPA, a person who receives notification from the Minister detailing the inadmissibility of their case, at the same time receives a written statement setting out the reasons for the inadmissibility finding and informing the person of their entitlement to appeal to the IPAT against such a recommendation.

-The appeal procedure against inadmissibility decisions differs from the Regular Procedure: Appeal insofar as there is no option for an oral hearing.219
+The appeal procedure against inadmissibility decisions differs from the Regular Procedure: Appeal insofar as there is no option for an oral hearing.253

 Indicators: Admissibility Procedure: Legal Assistance 1.
-Do asylum seekers have access to free legal assistance during admissibility procedures in practice?
-2. Do asylum seekers have access to free legal assistance on appeal against an inadmissibility decision in practice?
+Do asylum seekers have access to free legal assistance during admissibility procedures in practice? ☆ Does free legal assistance cover: ☆ Legal advice 2.
+Do asylum seekers have access to free legal assistance on appeal against an inadmissibility decision in practice?